Matilde23T/Matilde23T-counter-app/README.md

 - CSS3
 - JAVASCRIPT

-## Try it!
+## :🖼️:Try it!

-You can try the puzzle by clicking on this link
+You can try the puzzle by clicking on this link [Puzzle counter](https://puzzlecounter.netlify.app/).

 ## Contact me